-Fill in the blanks below.
+Answer the prompts below.
 Share with your small group.
 Make a commitment to yourself to live next Sunday (and every Sunday) like it is special (like Christmas) from now on!

-Last Sunday I did this: If last Sunday were Christmas I would have done this instead:
+- Last Sunday I did this: - If last Sunday were Christmas I would have done this instead: